 - 40 conveyor belts which are now accepted and well studied aspects of extra-tropical cyclones (e.g. Thorncroft et al., 1993; Wernli and Davies, 1997; Eckhardt et al., 2004; Binder et al., 2016).
-Recently, the structure of intense extra-tropical cyclones in re-analysis data sets has been examined in a quantitative manner by creating cyclone composites (e.g. Bengtsson et al., 2009; Catto et al., 2010; Dacre et al., 2012).
-Cyclone composites have also been created using satellite observations of cloud fraction and precipitation (Field and Wood, 2007; Naud et al., 2010; Govekar et al., 2014; Naud et al., 2018) which enables cyclone - 45 structure in both reanalysis and model simulations to be systematically evaluated.
-Thus, considerable knowledge now exists of the spatial structure, dynamics and variability of the major precipitation producing air streams within extra-tropical cyclones.

-A key question is then how the intensity, number, structure, and weather, for example precipitation, associated with extratropical cyclones, will change in the future as the climate warms.
-To answer this question, projections from climate models can be analysed.
-However, how the circulation responds to warming, which includes the characteristics of extra-tropical cyclones,

-- 50 is notably less clear and more uncertain than the bulk, global mean thermodynamic response (Shepherd, 2014).
-Champion et al. (2011) investigated the impact of warming on extra-tropical cyclone properties with one global climate model by comparing historical (1980-2000) simulations to future (2080-2100) simulations forced by the IPCC A1B scenario.
-They found small, yet statistically significant, changes to the 850-hPa maximum vorticity with the number of extreme cyclones increasing slightly in the future and the number of average intensity cyclones decreasing.
-Zappa et al. (2013b) analysed output from 19 models that - 55 participated in phase 5 of the Coupled Model Intercomparison Project (CMIP5) and compared 30-year periods of the historical (1976-2005) present-day simulations and the future climate simulations (2070-2099) forced by the representative concentration pathway 4.5 (RCP4.5) and 8.5 (RCP8.5) scenarios.
+Recently, the structure of intense extra-tropical cyclones in reanalysis data sets has been examined in a quantitative manner by creating cyclone composites (e.g. Bengtsson et al., 2009; Catto et al., 2010; Dacre et al., 2012).
+Thus, considerable knowledge now exists of the spatial structure, dynamics and variability of the major precipitation producing air streams within extra-tropical cyclones. - 45 A key question is then how the intensity, number, structure, and weather, for example precipitation, associated with extratropical cyclones, will change in the future as the climate warms.
+To answer this question, projections from climate models participating in phase 5 of the Coupled Model Intercomparison Project (CMIP5) can be analysed.
+However, how the circulation responds to warming, which includes the characteristics of extra-tropical cyclones, is notably less clear and more uncertain than the bulk, global mean thermodynamic response (Shepherd, 2014).
+Zappa et al. (2013b) compared 30-year periods of the - 50 historical (1976-2005) present-day simulations and the future climate simulations (2070-2099) forced by the representative concentration pathway 4.5 (RCP4.5) and 8.5 (RCP8.5) scenarios.
 In the RCP4.5 scenario, Zappa et al. (2013b) found a 3.6% reduction in the total number of extra-tropical cyclones in winter, a reduction in the number of extra-tropical cyclones associated with strong 850-hPa wind speeds, and an increase in cyclone related precipitation.
-In addition, they also note that considerable variability

-- 60 in the response was found between different CMIP5 models.
-In a similar study, Chang et al. (2012) show that CMIP5 models predict a significant increase in the frequency of extreme extra-tropical cyclones during the winter in the Southern Hemisphere but a significant decrease in the most intense extra-tropical cyclones in winter in the Northern Hemisphere.
-A similar result was obtained by Michaelis et al. (2017) who used a mesoscale model to perform pseudo-global warming simulations over the North Atlantic where the initial and boundary conditions temperatures were warmed to a degree consistent with predictions - 65 from climate models forced with RCP8.5.
-They find a reduction in the number of strong storms with warming and an increase in cyclone precipitation.
+In addition, they also note that considerable variability in the response was found between different CMIP5 models.
+In a similar study, Chang et al. (2012) show that CMIP5 - 55 models predict a significant increase in the frequency of extreme extra-tropical cyclones during the winter in the Southern Hemisphere but a significant decrease in the most intense extra-tropical cyclones in winter in the Northern Hemisphere.